Digital

 2. You’re concerned for their safety because you love them

-3. The rules, as defined by the contract, come with rights, responsibilities and accountability
+3. The rules, as defined by the agreement, come with rights, responsibilities and accountability - also, that a breach of the T&Cs comes with consequences

-Now, no one likes homework, not even teachers.
-But before you jump into the chat about a phone contract, there are a few decisions you might want to make regarding your child's first phone.
+No one really likes homework, but before you jump into the chat about a phone agreement, there are a few decisions you might want to make regarding your child's first phone.

-1. Will they own the phone or will it be a ‘shared’ phone?
+1. Will they own the phone or will it be a ‘shared’ sibling phone?

 2. Will you be paying for their data, texts and calls, or will they?